kevidgel/dot_config/README.md

 # dot_config

-these are my config files
+These are my config files.
+I currently use wezterm, nvim.

+## nvim